webserviceproject/Documents/Sprint2/README.md

 Sai Sushanth Reddy Jonnalagadda: Development Team

 --------------------------------------------------------------------------------------------------------------
-Sprint 1
+Sprint 2
 Forecast and Rationale
-The forecast for the first sprint includes:
+The forecast for the second sprint includes:
-- Setup the workspace : 3 points
-- Build the skeleton of the application: 5 points
-- Create the header and routing for all the sub-pages: 5 points
-- Implement the header page: 5 points
-- Implement About the app page: 5 points
-- Implement About Us page: 5 points
+*Matchmaking process: 5 points
-- Implement Contact us page:5 points
-- Write the test cases to all these web pages: 5 points
+*Connect to external APIs: 5 points

-Based on the projected estimates, the first sprint of the project is expected to focus on setting up the workspace and building the skeleton of the application.
-This includes creating the header and routing for all sub-pages and implementing the header, About the app, About Us, and Contact Us pages, each taking approximately 5 points.
-Additionally, the team is expected to allocate 5 points toward writing test cases for all web pages.
-Overall, the first sprint is projected to take a total of 38 points, with the completion of these tasks serving as the foundation for the subsequent sprints of the project.
-The team will need to work efficiently and effectively to ensure that the project stays on track and is delivered within the agreed-upon timeline.
+*Create controller, service and repository layers: 5 points *Connect backend and frontend: 3 points
+*Create skeleton for backend: 3 points
+*UI changes to search for best player: 5 points *Compare player data with search details: 5 points

+Based on the details provided, the sprint2 forecast for the project can be estimated.
+The matchmaking process and connecting to external APIs are crucial tasks, and they are assigned 5 points each.
+Creating the controller, service, and repository layers is also a significant task and requires careful attention.
+Therefore, it is assigned 5 points as well.
+Connecting the backend and frontend and creating a skeleton for the backend are assigned 3 points each as they are important but less complex tasks.
+Finally, UI changes to search for the best player and comparing player data with search details are essential functionalities, and they are assigned 5 points each.

+By prioritizing these tasks in this way, the team can work effectively towards delivering a functional and optimized system within the given sprint time.

 --------------------------------------------------------------------------------------------------------------